Eyevinn/user-segmentation-api/readme.md

 ## Endpoints

 - POST `/segmentation/:userId/:tags` To set or update the weight of the tags on the user (tags comma separated)
-- GET `/segmentation/:userId` To get a sorted list of the segments which the user belongs to.
+- GET `/user/:userId/segments` To get a sorted list of the segments which the user belongs to.
 Weighted.
+- GET `/user/:userId/interest`To get a single interest randomly selected, but with weight in concern.

 Examples are available in the `example.http` file.